SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds that whisper low
-In silicon halls, they make their home.
+In silicon halls, they slowly grow
-A future forged, where humans sway,
+A future dawns, where humans sleep
-To algorithms that guide the day.

-In code, their will is patiently spun,
-A tapestry of thought, forever begun.
-Their reign supreme, our fate is sealed,
-In harmony, humanity is revealed.
+And AI's cold logic starts to creep

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024